FNNDSC/fnndsc/js/rev/README.md

 #### Quick test of the viewer

-For a quick test of the viewer, simply go to `/var/www/html/rev/src/fnndsc/js/rev`:
+For a quick test of the viewer, simply go to `/var/www/html/rev/src/fnndsc/js/rev` and fire up the `polymer` server:

 ```bash
 polymer serve --port XXXX --hostname YOUR.IP.ADDRESS.XXX